green-labs/ppx_spice/README.md

 There are many cases to parse and stringify the string data into (polymorphic) variants.
 Furthermore, the Unicode string needs to be handled with a variant.
 Currently, pattern matching is not working for the Unicode string in ReScript, the Spice is using `if ... then ... else` to compare the Unicode string in case of adding `@spice.as` attribute.

+3. Last but not least, Spice supports the latest ReScript compilers: v10's optional field record, v11's untagged variant, and more.

 ## Example

 1. Variant